vikramnitin9/adversarial-learning-literature/README.md

 # Adversarial learning literature :
 This repo is an attempt to catalog and keep track of publications in the field of Adversarial Machine Learning.
 This includes Adversarial Attacks, Defences, Robustness Verification and Analysis.
+Feel free to open a PR if you feel there are papers that I have missed, or if you'd like to add papers from another conference not in this list.

 ## NeurIPS 2019
 **Attacks**